fenago/ml-scikit-keras-tensorflow/labs/lab_8.md

 Scikit-Learn's `PCA` class[]{#idm45728477613496}[]{#idm45728477612248}
-uses SVD decomposition to implement PCA, just like we did earlier in this chapter.
+uses SVD decomposition to implement PCA, just like we did earlier in this lab.
 The following code applies PCA to reduce the dimensionality of the dataset down to two dimensions (note that it automatically takes care of centering the data):